Emancipation Day in Trinidad & Tobago

 August 1st is Emancipation Day in Trinidad and Tobago, a public holiday.
 In 1985 Trinidad and Tobago became the first country in the world to commemorate the abolition of slavery with a national observance, and since that time several other countries (mostly in the Caribbean) have followed suit.

 To learn more about Emancipation Day in Trinidad & Tobago visit the NALIS portal.

 To learn more about observances worldwide visit Wikipedia.

 For quite a few years now the last week in July, building up to the holiday (August 1), has been set aside for a series of festivals, lectures, films and fairs in honour of the occasion.

-Last year (2016) I experienced a very unique tour, put on by local fashion designer, Robert Young, called “Freedom Road”.
+In 2016 I experienced a very unique tour, put on by local fashion designer, Robert Young, called “Freedom Road”.
 That tour took attendees overnight through various eating establishments and an Orisha Palais, culminating on Calvary Hill in Arima for the firing of the cannon that originally signaled the reading of the Emancipation Proclamation, and attending a ceremony performed by Trinidad’s First Peoples.